-Franz Josef or Fox Glacier?
-Which Glacier to Choose?
+Franz Josef Or Fox Glacier?
+Which Glacier To Choose?

 The South Island’s glacier country in New Zealand is beautiful.
 If you are travelling to the south then no doubt Franz Josef or Fox Glacier will be on your itinerary list.
-(Or maybe even both of them!).
-However, if you don’t have the time or money to visit both glaciers with a guided tour or heli-tour; then you are likely wondering which glacier walk is right for you…
+Or maybe even both of them!

-If you do have the time, then I really recommend doing both the walks.
-And if you don’t, hopefully this quick guide will help you decide which one is right for you.
+But if you don’t, hopefully this quick guide will help you decide which one is right for you.
 Franz Josef or Fox Glacier?

 Franz Josef or Fox Glacier?
 Wondering which one to choose?